Andrepereira2001/feup-lbaw-2021/pa.md

 > Screenshot of the video plus the link to the lbaw21gg.mp4 file

-> - Upload the lbaw21gg.mp4 file to the video uploads' [Google folder](https://drive.google.com/open?id=1C8ZAcqh6HRPsQEVpTRDeNNPwzKWXLPh4 "Videos folder")
+> - Upload the lbaw21gg.mp4 file to the video uploads' [Google folder](https://drive.google.com/drive/folders/1HDNOZ4y834m7pXgJ0XjNa_ZC26e9-Xge?usp=sharing "Videos folder").
+You need to use a Google U.Porto account to upload the video.
 > - The video must not exceed 2 minutes.

 ### 4. Overall Group Self-Evaluation